karaoke-dev/karaoke-dev.github.io/Developer.md

 # Developer

-This article is written in internal, just for convenience.
+This article is written for internal use, just for convenience.

 ## All available title